Back

 That’s why we decided to rebuild the design system.

 We started with defining the core functions for the user — searching and booking a charging station.
-There were no problems with that, but we faced difficulties with displaying the types of charging stations.
+There were no problems with that, but we faced difficulties displaying the types of charging stations.

 mobile app development